cvoter/website-research-group/content/project/2020_LandAtmosphere/index.md

 # Name the project
 title: "Land-Atmosphere Hydrologic Feedbacks in Urban Areas"
 # Add a one-sentence summary/overview of this project
-summary: "Development of a new land surface model for heterogeneous urban environments (Noah-MP-HUE) and exploration of how urban water and energy representation in regional climate models impacts our understanding of urban land-atmosphere interactions"
+summary: "How are urban water and energy dynamics in regional climate models impacted by robust representation of urban hydrologic processes?"
 # VERY IMPORTANT: list contributors exactly as their names appear in the person's Author page (e.g., Carolyn B. Voter, Rachel Zobel)
 authors:
 - G. Aaron Alexander